What’s trending in the UAE? Website Builders!

 Website Builders Make You Independent

 A Website Builder helps you build websites without any technical or expert assistance.
 How?
-They host a range of preset templates that fit almost any business in this world.
 You can select the template of your choice and drag and drop the elements using the mouse pointer.
 Forget the hassle of coding!

 Most of the website builders give you the privilege to create your website on their platform either for free (with ads) or as a trial version for a limited period of time.

-Top 9 Website Builder Tools in UAE : 2018 Statistics
+9 Best Website Builder Tools in UAE: Statistics 2018

 As you can see from the chart above, Wix holds 35% of the market share after which comes 1&1 MyWebsite with 23.7%, Squarespace with 9.8% and Weebly with 8.8%.